As of December 2019:

-Life in Nimba, Liberia is generally rural-based with most of its population living as subsistence farmers.
-The County, like most other counties in Liberia, was deeply negatively affected by the civil war.
+Life in Bong and Nimba counties in Liberia is generally rural-based with most of its population living as subsistence farmers.
+The county, like most other counties in Liberia, was deeply negatively affected by the civil war.
 Most of its people were forced to flee, thereby disrupting their livelihood.

 As a result, many are extremely poor and lack hope for a better future.

-The JESUS Film Church Planting Strategy (JFCPS) has two Dan teams working in this region, sharing about God's love for them.
+The JESUS Film Church Planting Strategy (JFCPS) has four teams working in Bong and Nimba, sharing about God's love for them.

-Majority of the villagers in this region follow African traditional religious practices (25%).
-4% follow Christianity and remaining 2% follow Islam.
+Majority of the villagers in NImba follow African traditional religious practices.
+4% follow Christianity and 2%, Islam.
 Yet, once they discover who Jesus is, they experience peace and a new sense of hope.